-While there are tools that will give you this data – they are typically too pricey for most website owners.
-We typically utilize Ahrefs.com and SEMRush.com to grab this information for our clients, but wanted to share a free option that will help you on the road to ranking success!
+While there are other ranking tools that will give you some of this data – they are typically too pricey for most website owners.
+We typically utilize Ahrefs.com and RankTracker to grab this kind of information for our clients, but wanted to share a free option that will help you on the road to ranking success!

 These are a few of the variables that can affect your keyword rank position:

 1) Where the person is doing a search from (country, state, county etc)

 2) Whether they are logged in or or out of Google

 7) Your result may be in images, snippets, video carousels and more

 There are rumors of many other things that can affect these variations in rank as well – so as you can see it would be impossible to say “you rank #4 for “this keyword”.

 Here is a great example of a keyword we rank #1 for!

 You can see below for our Meta Description post it is showing we rank for the term “photo description example” in position 1 – but when I look in the search results for that term, I am as of today at 18.

 But, when I clicked on over to the images results in Google – bam, there we were #1!